rn7s2/emacs-config/README.md

 - `M-x package-install-selected`

 ### Windows

-`.emacs` should be in `C:\Users\<YOUR USER NAME>\AppData\Roaming\` You can still create a symbollink to emacs.el.
+`.emacs` should be in `C:\Users\<YOUR USER NAME>\AppData\Roaming\` You can still create a symbollink to emacs.el using `mklink`.

 All done.
 Don't forget to restart emacs.